sragvisai/Graph-Cut-Images/README.md

 from patchGeneration import_

 **Note** : If any by any chance , you encounter a attribute not found error for the above three modules, please restart the jupyter kernel and run the import cells again

+Installation commands :
+ pip install matplotlib==3.5.0

+ pip install numpy==1.21.4

+ pip install opencv-python==4.5.5.64

+ pip install Pillow==8.4.0

 **How to Run the File**:
-It is a Jupyter Notebook and can be run just by pressing the run button / ctrl+enter on ea
+It is a Jupyter Notebook and can be run just by pressing the run button / ctrl+enter on each cell